A Classification Scheme for X-ray Bright Type Ia Supernova Remnants Based on Their Circumstellar Interaction: Introduction

 \section{Introduction}

 Type Ia supernovae (SNe) are foundational in our understanding of cosmology, but some of their fundamental properties remain obscure \citep[see][for reviews]{ruiter_type_2024,liu_type_2023,maoz_observational_2014}.
 Among these are the chain of events that leads to the SN Ia explosion itself, whereby a carbon-oxygen white dwarf (WD) in a binary system undergoes a thermonuclear runaway.
-One possibility is slow accretion of material from the companion, until either the WD mass gets close enough to the Chandrasekhar (\mch) limit that it becomes unstable and explodes on its own, or surface ignition of He-rich accreted material sends a shock wave towards the central regions of the WD that is strong enough to trigger an ignition below the Chandrasekhar limit (this is often referred to as the double detonation scenario).
-Another possibility is a collision or merger between the WD and its companion, driven either by gravitational wave emission over long timescales in detached system or by the onset of a common envelope episode.
+One possibility is slow accretion of material from the companion, until either the WD mass gets close enough to the Chandrasekhar (\mch) limit that it becomes unstable and explodes on its own, or surface ignition of He-rich accreted material sends a shock wave towards the central regions of the WD that can trigger an ignition below the Chandrasekhar limit (this is often referred to as the double detonation scenario).
+Another possibility is a collision or merger between the WD and its companion either through dynamical secular evolution of triple systems \citep{Toonen2018}, by a rapid inspiral following a common envelope episode \citep{kashi_circumbinary_2011}, or through gravitational wave emission over long timescales in detached systems \citep{Webbink1984}.
 In a nutshell, carbon-oxygen WDs in SN Ia progenitors can have either non-degenerate or degenerate companions, they can explode close to or somewhat below \mch, and the accretion phase before the explosion can be long, or short, or non-existent.

 One thing that all evolutionary pathways for Type Ia SNe have in common is that they involve at least one phase of unstable mass transfer (i.e., a common envelope episode), as the orbital separations required for accretion or merger are orders of magnitude smaller than those of main sequence binaries (\citealt{wang_progenitors_2012,ivanova_common_2013}, but see also \citealt{ilkiewicz_wind_2019}).
 However, it is unclear how long such episodes last, when they take place, or how long after the episode the supernova explosion occurs \citep{ruiter_rates_2009,meng_common-envelope_2017,court_type_2024}.
 Mass transfer in binary systems is poorly understood, but it is highly unlikely that it would be conservative, and mass loss from the progenitor, whatever the mechanism behind it, has the potential to leave an imprint on the structure of its circumstellar material (CSM).